Two Kent Men Arrested in Capitol Riot

 About 20 percent of the Jan.
 6 defendants have pleaded guilty, including Robert Ballesteros, 27, a Mahopac man charged with entering the Capitol.
 He will be sentenced in January.
 Men from Carmel, Newburgh, Pawling and Beacon also have been charged, and two remain imprisoned.
 All have pleaded not guilty.

-In its court filing, the FBI said that “a member of the public” shared video clips and statements taken from Instagram before Purdy Jr.’s social media accounts were deleted.
+In its court filing, the FBI said that “a member of the public” shared video clips and statements taken from Instagram before Purdy Jr.’s social media accounts were taken down.

 According to the FBI, “the crowd then appeared to push forward against the officers and Purdy-Schwartz can be seen making contact with an officer.
 Purdy [Jr.] made contact with an officer, as well.”